inspr/core-legacy/README.md

 ```

 And now you're good to go!
-To follow a step-by-step tutorial on how to implement your first Inspr application, [click here!](https://github.com/inspr/inspr/blob/develop/docs/workspace_init.md)
+To follow a step-by-step tutorial on how to implement your first Inspr application, [click here!](https://github.com/inspr/docs/blob/main/workspace_init.md)

 ## Documentation

 The full documentation for Inspr can be found on our [website](https://inspr.com/docs).
-The source for the Inspr documentation and website is hosted on a separate repo, @inspr/docs.
+The source for the Inspr documentation and website is hosted on a separate [repo](https://github.com/inspr/docs).

 ## Architecture